kubernetes/kubernetes/docs/admin/master-node-communication.md

-can be run over a secure HTTPS connection by prefixing `https:` to the node, pod, or service name in the API URL, but they will not validate the certificate provided by the HTTPS endpoint nor provide client credentials so while the connection will by encrypted, it will not provide any guarentees of integrity.
+can be run over a secure HTTPS connection by prefixing `https:` to the node, pod, or service name in the API URL, but they will not validate the certificate provided by the HTTPS endpoint nor provide client credentials so while the connection will by encrypted, it will not provide any guarantees of integrity.
 These connections **are not currently safe** to run over untrusted and/or public networks.